 It seems as though a wave of interest in mindfulness and meditation has swept over the U.S. and other Western countries in recent years.
-Yoga remains a wildly popular form of exercise, with the number of practitioners growing by the millions in the past four years, and roughly 18 million Americans regularly practice meditation.
-Certainly not a new concept, these ideas have their roots in Eastern practices that have been around for over two thousand years.
-So why is there a sudden interest to live in the moment?
+Yoga remains a wildly popular form of exercise.
+In 2017, 35.2 million Americans regularly practiced yoga.
+These ideas have roots in Eastern practices that have been around for over 2,000 years.
+So why is there more interest to live in the moment?

-These exercises are the stepping stones of living in the moment and feel more important now than ever before due to rising rates of depression and anxiety, which Campbell suggests could explain the growing need for alternative practices.
+These exercises are the stepping stones of living in the moment, and they feel more important now than ever due to rising rates of depression and anxiety.
 So what does it take to truly live in the moment and reap these benefits?
 Campbell offers her tips for incorporating this healthy habit into your daily life.

 "People learn meditation and living in the present is good, but they also learn that the goal is to not have thoughts," says Campbell, explaining a common misconception about what it means to be mindful.
 It's not about eliminating thoughts but acknowledging them and letting go.

 Before you can embark on a journey toward living in the moment, you must understand what this really means and rid yourself of expectations.
 "We're human and it's human nature to have thoughts.
 The goal is to observe your thoughts, and if it's something that's negative or judgmental—to even acknowledge the fact that you had that negative or judgmental thought—just the observation of it is the goal.
 And then you let it go," Campbell explains.

 This practice is ideal for anyone dealing with stress, anxiety, and even physical pain.
 "One of the biggest contributors to poor health—both physical and mental—is stress, so living in the present moment and practicing mindfulness helps reduce stress [and] helps reduce the feelings of pain," says Campbell.